armstrongttwalker-alt/test-sphinx-multiproject/docs/dev/index.rst

-Read the Docs developer documentation//this is a test/2nd test
+Read the Docs developer documentation//this is a test/2nd test/book-theme-change
 =====================================

 Documentation for running your own local version of Read the Docs for development,